jundalisay/superb/content/en/material/solutions/cartesian-view.md

 - Economic science is unable to solve inequality, poverty, recessions, debt, and inflation.
 - Phyics is unable to solve fusion (always 30 years away), teleportaion, and levitation
-- Western Medicine is unable to solve Covid 19 as proven by the Omicron variant still spreading and making people sick, as well as many mental health problems
+- Western Medicine is unable to solve Covid 19 as proven by the Omicron variant still spreading and making people sick, as well as many mental health problems (Update June 2022: as proven by mass shootings and the Russia-Ukraine war)

 ## Cartesian View: Two Planes